calmm-js/partial.lenses/README.md

 #### [`L.findWith(l, ...ls)`](#lfindwithl-ls "L.findWith :: (PLens s s1, ...PLens sN a) -> PLens [s] a")

-`L.findWith(l, ...ls)` chooses an index from an array through which the given lens, `Ls(l, ...ls)`, focuses on a defined item and then returns a lens that focuses on that item.
+`L.findWith(l, ...ls)` chooses an index from an array through which the given lens, `P(l, ...ls)`, focuses on a defined item and then returns a lens that focuses on that item.

 For example: